-2. IMPROVING COOKING IN THE DEVELOPING WORLD: A BLUEPRINT FOR A NEW COTTAGE INDUSTRY and the environment.
-There are current technologies that can replace existing inefficient and dangerously polluting cook stoves while also creating local industry employment.
-This and strategy shows how this can be done in three phases, leading to improved health, productivity increased and sustainable economic development.
+2. IMPROVING COOKING IN THE DEVELOPING WORLD: A BLUEPRINT FOR A NEW COTTAGE INDUSTRY existing inefficient and dangerously polluting cook stoves while also creating local industry and employment.
+This strategy shows how this can be done in three phases, leading to improved health, increased productivity and sustainable economic development.